 - What do you mean, “up to?”
 If your credit union actively participates in the beta by staying in contact with our teams and completing the necessary feedback forms, we’ll award the full amount.
 (In the past we have had credit unions start off with a bang then back out partway through the test period, so we do reserve the right to adjust the amount if appropriate, based on a credit union’s actual participation.)

 - What do we have to do?
 You’ll need to agree to the rules and tasks outlined below, including completing our feedback form and returning it to our QC team within 1 week after the end of the beta test.

 - Can anyone be a beta?
-As described in more detail in “Part 2” below, not every release can be beta-tested by every credit union, so first check the requirements to see if you are eligible.
+Not every release can be beta-tested by every credit union, so first check the requirements to see if you are eligible.
 And while we do want multiple beta test sites, we need to keep the project manageable.
 So we reserve the right to choose the final selection of beta CUs for each release.

 - When will I know I am in the beta?
 We will make the announcement on the Wednesday three weeks prior to the beta test start date.
 You will contacted immediately by our QC team to arrange for your training web conference a week or two prior to the beta release.

 - What if I can’t gear up my team that quickly?
 Then perhaps beta-testing is not right for your credit union.
 The reality of our development track is that software releases move very rapidly.
 Our beta credit unions need to be able to hit the ground running.
 But rest assured we are behind you every step of the way and you will receive targeted, one-on-one support during the beta period.
 And don’t forget that CollabRebate waiting for you when you hit the finish line!

 …keep reading to learn about what you’ll be committing to, and what you’ll get as a beta-tester.